 We know you want to capture the big moments, but we encourage you to put the cameras down!
 Take your photos and videos at Dress Rehearsal instead!
 At Dress Rehearsal, the crowd is less…crowded, the children are in costume, and this frees you up to just be present and celebrate your child during the actual performance. *NEW FOR WINTER RECITAL: As this is an informal performance we will be allowing video and non flash photography of the performance.
 Please be courteous of other audience members when doing so.

 Plan For A Gift

 Ask any dancer, there is nothing better than adoring all your beautiful flowers after a big performance.
 It’s a performance tradition and it gets those warm and fuzzies going!
-And just so you have one less thing to worry about, have Ovation Dance take care of flowers for you!

 Most of all, remember that our children are little emotional sponges.
 It’s normal for parents sometimes to feel anxious or nervous about their children’s first events.
 But work to avoid channeling your nerves to your child, who is just excited for a fun experience.
 Remind yourself of what’s most important (your child’s enjoyment of the show experience), take a deep breath and cheer for your dancer!
 If you observe that your dancer is nervous, remind him or her that everyone is there simply to celebrate a great year of dancing and to enjoy the show!

 New to the Theater experience?
 Check out our Super Tips here!